Advice On Claiming Data Breach Compensation

 You could make a claim if your personal data was compromised in a data breach due to an organisation breaking the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation’s (UK GDPR) rules.
 You will also need to prove that the personal data breach caused you to suffer mental harm or financial loss.

-There are various ways an organisation’s failures could cause your personal data to be breached.
+There are various ways an organisation’s failures could result in data protection breaches.
 Some examples include:

-• The receptionist at your GP surgery verbally sharing your medical records with an unauthorised person without a lawful basis.
+• Human error, such as the receptionist at your GP surgery verbally sharing your medical records with an unauthorised person without a lawful basis.

 • Your employer doesn’t update your workplace’s cyber security, which leads to a cyber-attack.
 The hacker then leaked your phone numbers (home and mobile), resulting in you receiving unwanted calls and messages.